Goreli/DKMCPPM/20191112/perm_gen/readme.md

 #### Example 4
 ./str-perm-gen Car +3 -c 2 -n

 Same as the previous example.
-The difference is the application will print permutation numbers at the start of each line.
+The difference is the application prints permutation numbers at the start of each line.

 #### Example 5
 ./str-perm-gen "Hi there!" +1300 -c 100 -n > permuted_greetings.txt